dotnet/AspNetCore.Docs/aspnetcore/security/authorization/secure-data.md

 ::: moniker range="= aspnetcore-2.1"

 In ASP.NET Core 2.1, `User.IsInRole` fails when using `AddDefaultIdentity`.
-This tutorial uses `AddDefaultIdentity` and therefore requires ASP.NET Core 2.2 preview 1 or later.
+This tutorial uses `AddDefaultIdentity` and therefore requires ASP.NET Core 2.2 or later.
 See [this GitHub issue](https://github.com/aspnet/Identity/issues/1813#issuecomment-394543909) for a work-around.

 ::: moniker-end